nschneid/aclrollingreview/_posts/2024-09-18-workflow-manager.md

 The workflow manager will:

-* lead the implementation of data manipulation from OpenReview required to fit the needs of the ARR peer-review process.
+* Lead the implementation of data manipulation from OpenReview required to fit the needs of the ARR peer-review process.
 * Collaborate with the ARR team (editors in chief, CTO, and tech support) on identifying, designing, and implementing software solutions to streamline the review process in ARR.
 * Work closely with the ARR team and conference PCs to provide a smooth transition between the review and commitment stages.
 * Collaborate with the ARR team and support the implementation of data-driven approaches to improve the review process at ARR.